bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-In the child component, there is an h1 element.
+<p>In the child component, there is an h1 element.
 The content of this element will be the message prop that is passed into the component.
 Note the props are not changed or updated and the components as they are immutable, meaning they can't be changed.
-Since the child component doesn't store any state, it is a stateless component.
+Since the child component doesn't store any state, it is a stateless component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-g.
 (194) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->